SpadeHeart

 CLUB DIARY - SWISS PAIRS EVENT

-We are pleased to announce that the next Swiss Pairs Event happened.
-The overall winners were Allan Clarke & Martin Fenton.
+We are pleased to announce that at the last Swiss Pairs Event, the overall winners were Allan Clarke & Martin Fenton.
 Thanks must go to the organisers & to our kitchen helpers.

-If you wish to take part in the next one, please watch this space, for details to be announced.
+If you wish to take part in the next one, please watch this space, for details to be announced, which will probably be in 2025.

 CLUB NEWS - THE T D's CORNER